ruurdk/redis-kind/README.md

 ## Requirements

-A single Linux - Debian 12 or Ubuntu 24 - host with enough resources (see at the bottom for validated configurations).
+A single Linux - Debian 12 or Ubuntu 24 - x86 host with enough resources (see at the bottom for validated configurations).
 Some tools and OS tuning is required.
 Run the prereqs/install-fresh script and Reboot.

 ## Getting started quickly

 - Run the create-all.sh script.
 - Wait 5-10 mins depending on the hardware.
-- Have fun!

 ## Stopping quickly